Recognition of Prior Learning / Credit Transfer Policy

 6. Time Limit on Credit

-Credit will not normally be granted for studies (or other demonstrated learning achievement) that have been completed more than ten (10) years prior to the time of application for credit.
+Credit will not normally be granted for studies or other learnings that have been completed more than ten (10) years prior to applying for credit.
 A shorter time limit may be applied where there is concern about the currency of the applicant’s knowledge or skills, and/or where professional accreditation requirements limit the granting of credit.
 The shorter time limit may apply to all applications for credit in a particular program or to a specific student application.
-Exceptions to the ten (10) year time limit may be approved for certain articulation agreements or for individual cases.
-In considering cases for credit for studies completed more than ten years earlier, post-qualification experience which may contribute to the currency of knowledge or skills may be taken into account.
+Exceptions to the ten (10) year time limit may be approved for certain articulation agreements or for individual cases where post-learning experience demonstrates currency of knowledge or skills.

 7. Withdrawal of Credit